CarbsLinux/carbslinux.github.io/index/index.md

 Small base
 --------------------------------------------------------------------------------

-By default, Carbs Linux comes with busybox for coreutils, libressl for its crypto library, musl libc, and other basic utilities that are required for building new software.
+By default, Carbs Linux comes with busybox for coreutils, bearssl for its crypto library, musl libc, and other basic utilities that are required for building new software.
 The majority of the base packages are statically linked.